KineticDeveloper/MyLocations/README.md

 Draw a text:

-- Make an `NSAttributedString.Key` array to instruct what the text should look like. e.g.
+- Make an `NSAttributedString.Key` dict to instruct what the text should look like. e.g.

 	```
 	let attribs = [